waleedmebane/allsembly-prototype/README.md

 Only about half of the major features have been added, so far.

+A demo server is currently deployed at https://waleedmebane.com/

 ## License

 Please find the license terms in the file: LICENSE.txt.